-Man on the Battersea bus is a feature in the Battersea Society’s magazine Battersea Matters.
-It’s essentially a printed blog post, which began when the new editor asked me to write a regular rant against the iniquities of modern life as experienced in Battersea.
+Before this blog arrived Man on the Battersea bus was only a feature in the Battersea Society’s quarterly magazine Battersea Matters which began in 2007 when the new editor asked me to write a regular rant against the iniquities of modern life as experienced in Battersea.
 We toyed with various titles – ‘The Man Who Sees’, ‘A Look at Life’ etc. but (in homage to the Man on the Clapham Omnibus) selected the man on the bus version.

-And that’s enough about buses.
-And enough explanation.
+Anyway that’s enough about me.
 If you would seek my monument just look around you.
 Christopher Wren said that.
 Now read on.
 I said that.